Due to the ongoing war in Ukraine, we will be temporarily pausing Google and YouTube ads from serving to users located in Russia. Learn more.

 - From the left-hand menu, select Settings Payments.
 You'll see your total earnings for the selected timeframe and your last transactions.

 Tax withholding may affect your finalised earnings (if any apply) and the amount withheld is only visible in your AdSense account.

 Google withholds US taxes on earnings that you generate from viewers in the US.
 If you haven't already, submit your US tax info in AdSense so that Google can determine your correct withholding rate.
 If tax info isn't provided, Google may be required to withhold at the maximum rate.

-Other tax liability
+Other tax liabilities

-Bear in mind that you may be liable to pay taxes to your country of residence on any income earned from your monetised videos on YouTube.
+Bear in mind that you may be liable to pay taxes to your country or region of residence on any income earned from your monetised videos on YouTube.
 Check with your local tax authorities for detailed guidance.

 - Set up an AdSense account to get paid on YouTube